 The accessories that come with the Shure SE846 box are plentiful and I think the sheer quantity can only be matched by what DUNU threw into their flagship DN2000.
 All of the included items are of incredible quality, these aren't just thrown in as an after thought, they are practical and will extend the life of your headphones.
 So whats in the box? best to list them...

 -2 Cases / 1 small semi soft & 1 Pelican style hardcase

 -1 Shure branded cleaning cloth

 -2 Jacks - 1 Airplane & 1 1/4 inch converter

 -A load of eartips in ever shape and material you can imagine

 -1 nozzle removal tool for cleaning

-That is pretty much everything you will ever need with a new set of headphones and I love the fact that Shure have gone ahead and thrown it all in the package than make you pay for the nose for it at a latter date like some of the competitors.
+That is pretty much everything you will ever need with a new set of headphones and I love the fact that Shure have gone ahead and thrown it all in the package instead of making you pay for it through the nose for it at a latter date.